-Bill has over 22 years of experience in financial management at public and private companies.
-Before joining Heat Biologics, Bill served as Executive Director of Finance at Liquidia Technologies, a publicly-traded biopharmaceutical company.
+Mr. Ostrander joined the Company in September 2019 as the Company’s Vice President of Finance and Secretary in September 2019.
+Mr. Ostrander has over 22 years of experience in financial management at public and private companies.
+From November 2014 until joining the Company, Mr. Ostrander served as Executive Director of Finance at Liquidia Technologies, a publicly-traded biopharmaceutical company.
 Prior to that, he served as Senior Director of Finance and Accounting at KBI Biopharma, a biopharmaceutical contract services company.
 He also served as Manager of Finance at LexisNexis Risk Solutions, a data analytics solutions company.
 Prior to that, he served as Controller of Seisint Inc., a private information products company that was acquired by LexisNexis.
 He also served as Senior Manager, Finance and held other accounting and finance positions for Boca Research, a data communications hardware manufacturer.
-Ostrander holds a B.S. in Finance from Central Michigan University
+Mr. Ostrander holds a B.S. in Finance from Central Michigan University.

 Vice President, Chemistry and Manufacturing Controls (CMC)